ShivamJoker/React-Fast-Accordion/README.md

 - Instead of adding event listener on all the items, it only adds to the container.
 - It has zero dependency, the animations are done using web animation API
-- Content component dynamically gets added to the DOM
+- Detail component dynamically gets added to the DOM

 ## Demo